How much of your heating budget is going straight up the flue? It might be more than you think!

 The Benefits of a High-Efficiency Furnace

-Yes, you will probably pay more for a high-efficiency furnace.
-But you will most likely recoup the cost in the long-run through lower operating costs.
-The American Council for an Energy-Efficient Economy issued a report detailing cost savings about the AFUE rating of a home’s heating system.
+High-efficiency furnaces generally cost more up-front, but the lower operating costs save you money in the long run.
+The American Council for an Energy-Efficient Economy issued a report detailing cost savings pertaining to the AFUE rating of a home’s heating system.
 The report indicated if you currently have a system that is only 50 percent efficient, you could save up to $47 out of every $100 spent on heating by upgrading to a furnace with an AFUE of 95 percent.

 Since many of today’s home buyers are concerned about energy efficiency, upgrading your furnace may even enhance the resale value of your home.